edgelesssys/marblerun/docs/docs/building-services/occlum.md

 You might need to check the DCAP configuration on your system.
 Note that when using the Docker image, the local Intel DCAP configuration needs to be correctly set from **inside the container.**

-If you use an Azure Confidential Computing machine, you can use our [provided Dockerfile](https://github.com/edgelesssys/marblerun/blob/master/samples/occlum-hello/Dockerfile) which patches the official Occlum image to use the Azure DCAP client, which handles the configuration automatically.
+If you use an Azure Confidential Computing machine, you can use our [provided Dockerfile](https://github.com/edgelesssys/marblerun/blob/master/samples/occlum-hello/Dockerfile).
+It patches the official Occlum image to use the Azure DCAP client, which handles the configuration automatically.

 For other DCAP setups, please consult the documentation of your Intel Provisioning Certificate Caching Service (PCCS) service running locally or remotely.